dair-ai/Prompt-Engineering-Guide/guides/prompt-miscellaneous.md

 # Miscellaneous Topics

-In this section, we discuss other miscellaneous but important topics in prompt engineering.
+In this section, we discuss other miscellaneous and uncategorized topics in prompt engineering.
+It includes relatively new ideas and approaches that will eventually be moved into the main guides as they become more widely adopted.
+This section of the guide is also useful to keep up with the latest research papers on prompt engineering.

-**Note that this section is under construction.**
+**Note that this section is under heavy construction.**

 Topic:
+- [Active Prompt]
 - [Directional Stimulus Prompting](#directional-stimulus-prompting)
 - [Program-Aided Language Models](#program-aided-language-models)
 - [ReAct](#react)